 Benefits of the MIPS-APMS Scoring Standard:

-MIPS-APMS: Under the MIPS-APM Scoring standard, MIPS domain weights stay the same year to year which allows providers some consistency in a constantly evolving program.
-The domain weights under the MIPS APMs Scoring standard are weighted differently relative to the general MIPS scoring standard – namely, under the MIPS APM scoring standard, the Quality and Promoting Interoperability domains are weighted higher at 50% and 30%, respectively, while Improvement Activities are weighted lower at 20%, and the Cost domain is weighted 0%.
-Specialists will likely find the composition of the domain weights in MIPS-APMS to be favorable because it de-emphasizes improvement activities, which lack specialty-specific activities and which providers have found to be particularly burdensome in implementation and attestation.
+MIPS-APMS: Under the MIPS-APM scoring standard, MIPS domain weights stay the same year to year which allows providers some consistency in a constantly evolving program.
+The domain weights under the MIPS APMs scoring standard are weighted differently relative to the general MIPS scoring standard – namely, under the MIPS APMs scoring standard, the Quality, Improvement Activities, and Promoting Interoperability domains are weighted higher at 50%, 20% and 30%, respectively, while the Cost domain is weighted 0%.
+Under the MIPS APMs scoring standard, the APM entity can submit additional improvement activities if it does not initially receive the maximum Improvement Activities score – an advantage for specialists who face a lack of specialty specific improvement activities.
 The recent overhaul of the Promoting Interoperability programs also makes its heavier weight in MIPS APMs Scoring more palatable.
 Additionally, providers benefit administratively by not needing to learn the complexities of the Cost measures.

 We encourage providers who will be unable to meet the volume thresholds necessary for the Advanced-APMs threshold to utilize the stepping stone that is the MIPS APM Scoring Standard.
 If you’ve thought about participating in BPCI Advanced, keep this advantage in mind.